SATURDAY, MAY 23, 2026VOL. XXVI · NO. 17

 They're probably right.

-The Xterra has always been a truck person's SUV — bought by people who actually use the thing, not people who like the idea of using it.
 That buyer knows what a V6 sounds like under load.
-They've felt one pull a trailer up a grade.
-The engine note means something to them.
+They've felt one pull a trailer up a mountain grade without drama, without the engine note climbing into something anxious.
+The sound matters.
+The linearity matters.
 Efficiency is a nice bonus.
 It's not why they showed up.

 End — Filed from the desk